Australia's battery storage boom: record growth in 2025

 Beyond financial considerations, Australian households increasingly value energy security and independence.
 Batteries provide backup power during outages and reduce reliance on the grid, appealing to homeowners seeking greater control over their energy supply.

-The battery market itself has matured significantly.
-There are now over 750 Clean Energy Council-approved battery products available - a 17% increase in just six months.
-This expanded choice, combined with improving technology and falling costs, gives consumers more options at better price points.
+The battery market itself has matured.
+There are now more than 750 Clean Energy Council-approved battery products available, a 17% increase in six months.
+That wider choice, along with improving technology and falling costs, gives buyers more options at better prices.

 Average battery capacity has also increased to 10.8 kWh in July 2025, up from 9.4 kWh in 2024.
 This trend toward larger systems reflects both falling per-kWh costs and growing household energy needs, particularly as electric vehicle adoption increases.